Electronic Health Record Plain Language Description and List of Repositories that are Accessible by the Electronic Health Record

 • Privacy assessments performed on all projects and initiatives to identify and mitigate privacy risks;

-• A comprehensive suite of privacy policies outlining Ontario Health’s information handling practices;
+• A comprehensive suite of privacy policies reviewed and approved by the Information and Privacy Commissioner (IPC) outlining Ontario Health’s information handling practices;

 • Role-based training for individuals who have defined and controlled access to personal health information;